Accepting influence is one of the cornerstones of a healthy relationship.

 How to Accept Influence: Mental Shift

-There is a very, very simple way to fix all influence-related issues in a relationship.
+There is a simple way to fix all influence-related issues in a relationship.

 It requires a shift in the way people see the world.